Paul Hammant's Blog: Me Presenting on Trunk (etc) at the Perforce MERGE conference

 This was a month ago at Perforce’s MERGE 2014 conference, but the videos are up now, so you can watch it too:

 Of many case studies that I have, I detailed one where a hedge-bet on the order of releases paid off.
-Not that the client knew they were hedge-betting at the outset, that’s just the reality of Trunk Based Development, Feature Flags/Toggles, build switches, and Branch by Abstraction.
+Not that the airline client of mine knew they were hedge-betting at the outset, that’s just the reality of Trunk-Based Development, Feature Flags/Toggles, build switches, and Branch by Abstraction.
 Perhaps Application Strangulation too.

 I could not name the client, but they have many billions of dollars of revenue through the web-app in question.

 For those with ADHD, the actual slides are there too and on SlideShare …

 … and you can get through that in about 60 seconds if you do 2 seconds per slide!

 If you’re spending the time on MERGE materials, Some are Trunk-Based Development related, some are pure scale related (some both).
 I also have a “novel use” interest where VCS is the back-end, and a subset are listed below.

 Working Well Together: How to Keep High-end Game Development Teams Productive

 Presenter - Frank Compagner, Guerilla Games - a Sony subsidiary.